 Technically, The System File Checker is a Windows program that allows users to search for and repair broken Windows system files.

-Run System File Checker In Windows 11 and Windows 10
+Run System File Checker In Windows 11

 In this article, we are going to tell you how you can easily run a system check on your computer system running on Windows 8 to Windows 10.
 In addition, we also going to tell you how you can repair corrupt files or folders of your computer system using the system file checker tool.